ingorohlfing/MMRcaseselection/README.md

 ***

-Work on the package was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement nr.
-638425, *Enhanced Qualitative and Multimethod Research*).
+Work on the package was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement number 638425, *Enhanced Qualitative and Multimethod Research*).